How Ukraine is beating Russia in the Black Sea – and pushed Putin towards a ceasefire

 He knew from his radar that two Russian missiles were heading his way.

-Lieutenant Cedric Dmytro Pletenchuk, spokesman for the Ukrainian navy, explains how dominance over Russia was achieved after early setbacks.
+Lieutenant commander Cedric Dmytro Pletenchuk, spokesperson for the Ukrainian navy, explains how dominance over Russia was achieved after early setbacks.

 “It happened in several important stages,” he says.
 “This took quite a long time.
 The key turning point was destroying the Moskva warship, which allowed us to liberate the north part of the Black Sea.